Sanjay-George/Study-In-Germany/README.md

 ## Find the courses / universities
 * Search programmes at [DAAD](https://www2.daad.de/deutschland/studienangebote/international-programmes/en/result/)
 * Add relevant filters - Course Type, Field of Study, Course Language, etc.
-* For each programme, visit the university's website to understand the application deadlines, fees, programme structure, course requirements.
+* For each programme, visit the university's website to understand the important details such as:
+1. Deadlines (application, enrolment)
+2. Application criteria (IELTS, LOR etc)
+3. Uni assist
+4. Start of semester
+5. Course modules and duration
+6. About the City (Cost of living, part time jobs)

 **Tip:** Initially, create a list of universities or programmes you like.
 Then go through them again and shorten it based on your interest.
 Do 2-3 rounds of shortlisting and then prepare for the requirements of those courses.